John Fleming Wilson

-John Fleming Wilson, (February 22, 1877 – March 5, 1922), was an American author, newspaperman, and prolific writer of short stories and adventure novels, best known for his travel books about sea life.
+John Fleming Wilson (February 22, 1877 – March 5, 1922) was an American author, newspaperman, and prolific writer of short stories and adventure novels, best known for his travel books about sea life.
 Many of his books and short stories were made into films during the 1910s through the 1930s.

 Early life

 Wilson was born on February 22, 1877, in Erie, Pennsylvania.
-He was the son of Presbyterian minister Dr Joseph Rogers Wilson (1847–1929), and Viola Earl Eaton (1845–1933).
-His father worked with Dr. Samuel Johnson who founded the Portland Academy.
-He received his education at Parsons College in Iowa, and at Princeton University in 1900.
-He studied classical and modern literature, particularly subjects that related to oceans, bays, rivers, and ports.
-He spent much of his boyhood at sea.
+He received his education at Parsons College in Iowa, and at Princeton University.
 He married Elena Burt in July 1906, in Newport, Oregon.
 He was later divorced and had no children.

 He was a deep-sea sailor, a ship's officer in the merchant marine, wireless operator, and lived for a time in Japan.
 His study of nautical books and the trips out to sea gave him the opportunity to write sea stories.

 Career

 Wilson was a schoolteacher from 1900 to 1902 at the Portland Academy.
 He then worked with a newspaper company from 1902 to 1905.
 He was the author of several books and contributed to short stories for both American and European magazines.